Language selection

 Mine Countermeasures Diving

 Sea mines are an inexpensive and widely available type of munition that pose a serious risk to both military and commercial vessels.
 They are often unmarked and left behind after military conflicts end, which results in a further danger to members of the public.
-The RCN uses Autonomous Underwater Vehicles to locate these legacy Unexploded Ordnance (UXO) and then deploys Clearance Diver teams to identify and destroy them by specialised procedure or controlled demolition.
+The RCN uses Autonomous Underwater Vehicles (AUV) to locate these legacy Unexploded Ordnance (UXO) and then deploys Clearance Diver teams to identify and destroy them by specialised procedure or controlled demolition.

 Explosive Ordnance Disposal

-Improvised Explosive Devise Disposal
+Improvised Explosive Device Disposal

 Underwater Engineering

 Underwater Engineering (also known as Battle Damage Assessment and Repair) involves various tasks depending on the circumstance, and may involve Clearance Divers conducting underwater searches using specialised equipment, in-water maintenance/repair of RCN assets, or light salvage.
 For tasks requiring longer completion timelines, Clearance Divers are trained to conduct such underwater work using Surface Supplied Diving equipment.
+Clearance Divers are also required to maintain a high-readiness Submarine Search and Rescue (SUBSAR) response capability, comprising specially trained personnel and a rapidly-deployable Recompression Chamber.

-Special equipment
+Specialized equipment

 To complete their tasks, Clearance Divers are trained in the operation of specialized equipment, including: